 - Put items into your green bin loose - do not use a bin liner or put recycling in bags.

-- Check what you can recycling in your green bin on the Let's Waste Less website (opens in new window).
+- Check what you can recycle in your green bin on the Let's Waste Less website (opens in new window).

 - If you have difficulty placing your recycling bin out for collection we offer an Assisted Collection Service